OE3JGW/Managed-Clipboard/README.md

 If you click on a template on the config page you can see a preview (does not work with every content, as some content relies on stuff that only the page has where it comes from).

+Installation:
+Unpack the zip somewhere.
+Go to chrome://extensions/ and enable DEV-Mode.
+Add the extension as an unpacked extension.
+Thats it :)